-So when looking for apartment marketing tips in 2019, chatbot marketing should rank at the top of the list to implement.
-Not only does it provide a valuable service that your potential residents will appreciate, it provides actual leads that are ready to convert without making you do any work.
+So when looking for apartment marketing tips in 2020, chatbot marketing should rank at the top of the list to implement.
+Not only does it provide a valuable service that your potential residents will appreciate, but it also provides actual leads that are ready to convert without making you do any work.

 Need help with your apartment marketing?
 Check out these resources:

 Google Ads for Apartments

 Facebook Ads for Apartments

 Apartment Marketing Ideas for 2020

 Apartment Naming Guide